 Today, there are flags for many different identities along the LGBTQ+ spectrum.

 The story behind the rainbow Pride flag

 The iconic rainbow flag is the universal symbol for LGBTQ Pride today, but it wasn't always.

 Until the late 1970's, the pink triangle was the symbol for the gay movement, despite its dark history.
-According to the United States Holocaust Memorial Museum, the inverted triangle was originally used as an identifier for gay men in concentration camps during World War II.
+According to the United States Holocaust Memorial Museum, the inverted triangle was originally used as an identifier for gay men in Nazi concentration camps during World War II.
 It placed a stigma on gay prisoners, similar to how the Star of David was used against Jewish people.

 More From NBCLX

 The triangle, however, was reclaimed by the LGBTQ community and used as a symbol of power decades later.

 But many people, including Gilbert Baker, wanted a symbol for the community that was innately positive — thus the birth of the rainbow flag.